guide · dota 2 · rating

 How much you get per game

 The principle is simple: a win raises your rating, a loss drops it, by roughly the same amount.
-The baseline figure every player knows is about ±25 MMR per match.
+There is no longer a single fixed number — a match brings roughly 10 to 40 MMR.
+The familiar baseline everything revolves around is about ±25 per game, but the real figure floats.

 Valve does not publish exact numbers officially, but based on player observations the picture looks like this: